So why would a skincare company want to tell you about the best food for skin? We believe that CARE

 Zinc, not the colourful face paint from your childhood, is essential to incorporate into your diet as it helps keep you healthy both on the inside and out.
 Zinc assists in cell renewal and repair, blemishes keep your skin, hair and nails healthy and assists in the.
 Foods high in zinc include brown rice, whole grains, pumpkin seeds, oysters, beans.

 Aside from drinking eight glasses of water per day, green tea is one of the most skin-friendly beverages around.
 Green tea contains an impressive storehouse of polyphenols (high in antioxidant activity).
 Aim for 4 cups throughout your day in place of 4 cups of water.

-We also use a range of superfood ingredients in our skincare to add that nutritive boost!
+in our skincare to add that nutritive boost!
 Do you have any foods that you swear by for fresh looking skin?
 Share with us below!